 Man of the woods

-Whist Forest life is lovely, it isn’t as compelling as waterside life (at least water that’s next to a wood).
-So I moved my tent to a copse that fringes a lake in the New Forest.
-I then went home and collected my fishing tackle (and noted how much Little Lady had grown), returning two days later to camp and fish.
+Whist forest life is lovely, it isn’t as compelling as waterside life (at least water that’s next to a wood).
+So, at the end of October (when the campsite closed) I moved my pitch to a copse that fringes a lake in the New Forest.
+I then went home and collected my fishing tackle (and noted how much Little Lady had grown), returning two days later to erect a smaller tent beside the lake.
 This has given me another new perspective, and more things to do.

 Camping and fishing for four nights every week has enabled me to get closer to my new environment.
-I’ve discovered the kingfisher’s hole where it’s rearing a late chick; I’ve watched the long tailed tits grow and flutter about the willows; I’ve identified three different types of bats (which the bat detector app on my phone informs me are pipistrelles, daubentons and brandt’s); I’ve seen a near-white heron and a rat the size of a rottweiler.
-And, of course, I’m piecing together the movements and feeding habits of the giant carp that inhabit the lake.
+I’ve discovered the kingfisher’s hole where it’s rearing a late chick; I’ve watched the long-tailed tits grow and flutter about the willows; I’ve identified three different types of bats (which the bat detector app on a friend’s phone informs me are pipistrelles, daubentons and brandts); I’ve seen a near-white heron and a rat the size of a Rottweiler.
+And, of course, I’m piecing together the movements and feeding habits of the large fish that inhabit the lake.

-If you like this blog, you might like the books A Waterside Year, Fennel's Journal No. 2 and A Writer's Year, Fennel's Journal No. 3.
-Please also subscribe to Fennel on Friday, where you'll receive either a blog, video or podcast sent to you in time for the weekend.
+This is a sample chapter from Book of Secrets, Fennel's Journal No. 13.
+If you like Fennel Hudson's writing, please also subscribe to Fennel on Friday, where you'll receive either a blog, video or podcast sent to you in time for the weekend.